 How Much Is the Average Settlement Worth?

 It is difficult to estimate an average settlement amount for wrongful death claims.
 Families and their expenses vary greatly, as do the circumstances of each case.
-Some claimants in California receive $10,000 or less through wrongful death insurance claims, while others achieve six- or seven-figure trial verdicts.
+Some claimants in California receive $10,000 or less through wrongful death insurance claims (that is, without litigation), while others achieve six- or seven-figure trial verdicts.
 The only way to obtain an accurate estimate of what your wrongful death claim might be worth is through a conversation with an attorney.

 Who Receives a Wrongful Death Settlement?